AlexBocken/kanji/README.md

 4. Use `Export -> CrowdAnki Json representation` on the deck and chose the repository's base directory.
 5. Commit the changes, and submit a pull request to this repository.

+### Disclaimer

+Hints are only sporadically used and can only be expected for difficult kanjis in the first few hundred cards for now.

+To get the Kanji unicode characters I used this [Kanji recognition site](https://kanji.sljfaq.org/draw-canvas.html).
+Seems a lot faster than having to rely on Google Translate (plus I don't have to use Google, which is a benefit in itself.)

 ## Primitves
 I've been adding the seperately listed primitives as well, although that has some issues connected with it: Some/most of the primitives listed seperately do not have a unicode character associated with them.
 Thus I've been using two strategies: